The General Theory of Cohesion: A High School Guide

 - Even your favorite app or game

-The General Theory of Cohesion (GTC) is like a universal instruction manual for understanding how ANY system stays together or falls apart.
-Created by Andrew Kemendo in 2025, it gives us one simple rule:
+The General Theory of Cohesion (GTC) is like a universal instruction manual for understanding how ANY system stays together or falls apart; it gives us one simple rule:

 Every system survives by maintaining its boundary using energy.